094459/blog-2024/content/post/q-tips-10.md

 - Only provide SQL code unless I explicitly ask for another language
 - I am an expert in SQL and I did not need a walk through
 - I have a strong preference for Sqlite and PostgreSQL

 ```

-After saving the file, I can now invoke this personalisation by using "\@workspace DBA ....." followed by the rest of the prompt.
+After saving the file, I can now invoke this personalisation by using "@workspace DBA" followed by the rest of the prompt.

 Check out this short video of this in action.

 {{< youtube 6X9pjMPuIxQ >}}

 You can see some additional examples of how I use this [here](https://github.com/094459/porto-techhub-amazon-q-workshop/tree/main/.qdeveloper).
 Here is an example of me personalising the output for a Java developer.

 ![example of workspace enabling personalisation for java developer](https://media2.dev.to/dynamic/image/width=800%2Cheight=%2Cfit=scale-down%2Cgravity=auto%2Cformat=auto/https%3A%2F%2Fdev-to-uploads.s3.amazonaws.com%2Fuploads%2Farticles%2Ff9q6ntnqf63m2g2s3hvz.png)